 As the years passed, I continued to look around for older women I could spend time with.
 There were very few who were making themselves available.
-Through that tough season, I collected and read any book I could get my hands on that dealt with Titus 2 or mentoring.
+Through that tough season, I collected and read any book I could get my hands on that dealt with mentoring and intergenerational relationships.
 I was on a quest to learn all I could so that when the time came for me to answer the call, I would be ready.

 During the long years of having a limited amount of fellowship, I found myself searching the Scriptures to find out the responsibility of the body of Christ.
 Something wasn’t right.
 I knew that I wasn’t supposed to be alone in this journey.
 Little did I know that this was the path God was using to prepare me to become passionate and committed to what He has called each of us to do: